ChanelZM/blog-weekly-nerd/devtools.md

 When you select 'Local Modifications' you will see the timestamps of your changes and what was changed.

 ### Debug Javascript
 DevTools can also be used to debug JavaScript.
 In the tab on the far right there is a pause button.
-When you click pause and reload the script it will pause the code on the spot where an error occurs and will show it to you.
+When you click pause and reload the script it will pause the code at the spot where an error occurs and it will show it to you.
 If a variable isn't set correctly DevTools will show you the value of the variable (Codeschool, no date).

 #### More readable code
 As a developer you could minify your code to make performance better of your webpage but it does make your script a lot harder to read.